dcubasoy/puppeteer-theater/Theater.md

 ##  Purpose & Inspiration

 Theater: a one of a kind bot-development platform powered by ES6 & puppeteer.
-Theater makes your complex, difficult (common reasons: there is bot detection
+Theater makes your complex, difficult (common reasons: there is bot detection in place, it only works some of the time, how to keep consistent and detailed logs, ad infinitum) challenges in web-scraping/automation much easier.

+In a sentence, Theater automates anything and everything a human being is capable of performing on a site.
+On the highest level, it achieves this b

 Tested & Fully Compatible with both puppeteer@1.15.0 & puppeteer-firefox@0.5.0.